ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 Save your selection file as "selections.ndx"

-## How to Run Gromacs to do Gromos Clustering
+## Step 5: How to Run Gromacs to do Gromos Clustering